Gug028/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 This file executes a script that converts a number from base 10 to base 16.
 THe number in base 10 is stored in the environment variable DECIMAL
 101-rot13
 This file executes a script that encodes and decodes tect using rot13 encryption.
-Assume ASCII
+Assume ASCII 102-odd
+This file executes a script that prints every other line from the input, starting with the first line